nefrob/vscode-just/README.md

 # vscode-just

-This repo defines a syntax highlighting extension for the [just](https://github.com/casey/just) language.
+This repo defines a VSCode syntax highlighting extension for the [just](https://github.com/casey/just) language.

 ## Features

 Syntax highlighting for just files:

 -   TODO: list features and add screenshots

+-   Unlike previous iterations of this extension, this extension does not provide command running capabilities from VSCode.

 ## Known Issues